-Scott was recently honored with a retrospective, which was exhibited at several museums, including Brookgreen Gardens, Murrells Inlet, South Carolina, and the National Museum of Wildlife Art, Jackson, Wyoming.
-The retrospective featured sculptures, etchings, and paintings from the past 50 years of her professional career.
+Scott was recently honored with a retrospective that was exhibited at several museums, including Brookgreen Gardens, Murrells Inlet, South Carolina, and the National Museum of Wildlife Art, Jackson, Wyoming.
+The retrospective featured work from the past 50 years of her professional career.

 She says that “the most profound realization of my life is that there are people I have never met who live with my art, and therefore I share with them a personal, if not intimate relationship,”

 Sandy Scott is represented by the Broadmoor Galleries, Colorado Springs, Colorado; Cheryl Newby Gallery, Pawley’s Island, South Carolina; Columbine Gallery, Loveland, Colorado; Davis & Blevins Main Street Gallery, Saint Jo, Texas; Knox Gallery, Avon, Colorado; McBride Gallery, Annapolis, Maryland; Montgomery-Lee Fine Art, Park City, Utah; Mountain Trails Fine Art, Santa Fe, New Mexico; Red Piano Gallery, Hilton Head, South Carolina; and Wilcox Gallery, Jackson, Wyoming.